Weight Loss Surgery or Bariatric Surgery

-Weight loss surgery, also called bariatric surgery, is used as a last resort to treat people who are dangerously obese.
+Weight loss surgery also called bariatric surgery, is used as a last resort to treat people who are significantly obese.

 For people who meet certain criteria, weight loss surgery has proved to be effective in significantly and quickly reducing excess body fat.
-Learn more about weight loss surgery in Auckland, NZ and about Dr Gittos, a Plastic Surgeon who helps patients lose weight after having weight loss surgery.
+Learn more about weight loss surgery in Auckland, NZ and about Dr Gittos, a Plastic Surgeon who helps patients with body contouring and excess skin after having weight loss surgery.

 Bariatric Surgery: What is its main purpose?

 Bariatric surgery, the formal term for various types of Weight Loss Surgery including Lap Band, Gastric Sleeve and Gastric Bypass, is usually performed for health reasons, rather than cosmetic ones.

 How Do I know if I’m a good candidate for weight loss surgery?

 A consultation will help you plan your options and to discover what the best options for your weight loss are.